vueComponent/ant-design-vue/components/drawer/demo/user-profile.md

 <us>
 #### Preview drawer
-Use when you need to quickly preview the outline of the object.
-Such as list item preview.
+Use Drawer to quickly preview details of an object, such as those in a list.
 </us>

 ```tpl